 The following datasheets are for information only and do not create any binding contractual obligations.
-Minimum hardness reachable depending on austenization temperature.

 GRINDING

 Grinding is typically carried out after heat treatment as it allows for material removal even when tools are extremely hard.
 Material removal rates are slow during grinding so most of the material should have been removed during soft machining.
 If done right, grinding will leave the tool with good surface finish, good tolerances and sharp cutting edges.